samuraininja84/Thimble/README.md

 	- A Dialogue Runner Referencer on your GameObject that has your Dialogue Runner.
 		- If you are missing a Dialogue Runner Referencer, add one by dragging it onto the GameObject with the Dialogue Runner component.
 	- A CommandData ScriptableObject.
-		- If you are missing a CommandData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Commands -> New Command Data.
+		- If you are missing a CommandData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Thimble -> Commands -> New Command Data.
 - By default, there should be a Command Data ScriptableObject in the Runtime/Data folder and a Dialogue Runner Prefab with a Dialogue Runner Referencer component to use as a reference.

 # Minimum Function Set-Up Requirements: